 Celebrating Celtic Prizefighters 1820-Present

-Intriguing objects on display include pieces from sporting greats such as John L. Sullivan, Jack Dempsey, Gene Tunney, Barry McGuigan, Freddie Gilroy, Bobby Cassidy, Gerry Cooney, Wayne McCullough, Billy Conn, John Duddy, Bernard Dunne and many more.
+Intriguing objects on display included pieces from sporting greats such as John L. Sullivan, Jack Dempsey, Gene Tunney, Barry McGuigan, Freddie Gilroy, Bobby Cassidy, Gerry Cooney, Wayne McCullough, Billy Conn, John Duddy, Bernard Dunne and many more.

-Perhaps the most unique item in the exhibition is the late, great Irish fighter Dan Donnelly’s mummified right arm.
-Actor Liam Neeson, Honorary Chair and long-time supporter of the Irish Arts Center, has also loaned personal items from his amateur boxing career to the exhibit, including the gloves given to him by Olympic boxer Freddie Gilroy.
+Perhaps the most unique item in the exhibition was the late, great Irish fighter Dan Donnelly’s mummified right arm.
+Actor Liam Neeson, Honorary Chair and long-time supporter of the Irish Arts Center, also loaned personal items from his amateur boxing career to the exhibit, including the gloves given to him by Olympic boxer Freddie Gilroy.

-The exhibition, which is hosted by the GAA Museum in Croke Park, was officially opened on Tuesday 18th May by the US Ambassador to Ireland, Dan Rooney.
+The exhibition, which was hosted by the GAA Museum in Croke Park, was officially opened on Tuesday 18th May by the US Ambassador to Ireland, Dan Rooney.
 The event was also attend by the Minister for Foreign Affairs, Michael Martin, legendary boxing commentator Jimmy Magee and Irish boxing luminaries such as Barry McGuigan and Michael Carruth.